siberianfox/g2wiki/Tool-Selection-and-Offsets.md

 `T12 M6`<br>
 `M6 T12`  (order is unimportant)

 Each tool can have offset values programmed in the tool table.
-Typically offsets are for the Z axis to compensate for different tool lengths.
+Typically offsets are for the Z axis to compensate for different tool lengths or positions.
 This function is sometimes referred to as Cutter Length Compensation.
 However, offsets can be applied in any of the 6 dimensions XYZABC.
 This supports using tool offset for applications such as changing between multiple extruders on the same carriage.
-For this reason use the term 'tool offset' instead of 'tool length offset'.
+The term 'tool offset' is therefore used instead of 'tool length offset'.

-To use a tool length offset, program: G43 Hn, where the H number is the desired tool number in the tool table.
+To use a tool offset program: G43 Hn, where the H number is the desired tool number in the tool table.
 It is expected that all entries in this table will be positive.
 The H number may be zero, or the H word may be missing altogether; in either case an offset value of zero will be used.

 ## Gcode Commands